Campus Safety Measures

 In implementing UC’s Return to Campus plan, these safety protocols will remain in effect until further notice.

 - Before returning to campus for the first time, all supervisors and lab leaders must complete a health safety assessment of their workplace settings.

-- Before coming to campus each day or leaving one’s university housing living quarters to go to other parts of campus, all members of the campus community must complete a self-administered wellness check based on CDC and ODH guidelines.
+- Students are required to use the app if they come to campus or live on campus, but every member of the campus community is encouraged to participate to help keep everyone safer.
+The university relies on each and every community member to do their part to help keep the campus community healthy.
 The UC COVID Check app provides a simple way to conduct that self assessment and report any symptoms to University Health Services.
-Already, approximately 17,000 campus community members have downloaded the app.
+Already, approximately 26,000 campus community members have downloaded the app.

 - All members of the campus community must wear facial coverings on campus, except while eating or alone in a private space, or as otherwise exempted.